acha5066/gluhu/README.md

 <hr>

-Add the gluhu stylesheet, jQuery and toggle.js files to gluhu-example.html otherwise it won't work.
+Add the gluhu stylesheet, jQuery and toggle.js files to `gluhu-example.html` otherwise it won't work.
+Use `gluhu-example.html` to geta feel for the framework and see how it works.